Financial Hardship Assistance

 There are a range of services available that may be able to provide you with further information on how to manage your finances or provide you with some support or guidance.

-I am not satisfied with the outcome of my application for financial hardship assistance, what do I do?
+I am not satisfied with the outcome of my application for financial hardship assistance, what can I do?

 If you are not satisfied with our response or handling of your complaint, you may seek independent help from the Australian Financial Complaints Authority (AFCA).